The Architecture of Rings and Fields

 The absence of zero-divisors grants integral domains a powerful property that general rings lack: the ability to cancel common factors.

-This theorem reveals the primary motivation behind the definition: mathematicians wanted to isolate the core properties that make \(\mathbb{Z}\) so reliable.
-By excluding "zero-divisors," integral domains ensure that multiplication never results in an irreversible loss of information.
+This theorem reveals the primary motivation behind the definition: the integral-domain axioms are engineered to isolate the core properties that make \(\mathbb{Z}\) so reliable.
+By excluding zero-divisors, integral domains ensure that multiplication never results in an irreversible loss of information.
 This structure provides the necessary foundation for algebra before moving toward even more restricted systems, such as Fields, where division is fully defined.
+In the next section, the cancellation law itself will play a decisive role: combined with finiteness, it forces an integral domain to already be a field.

 Fields